kauffman77/shellslayer/setup-files/level_00_less/README.md

 Thank you number    23 to you, paladin!
 Thank you number    24 to you, paladin!
 Thank you number    25 to you, paladin!

+Paladin, are you still listening?
+Or did you Regex Search ahead in search of the Daemon? (type /Daemon <enter>)

 Thank you number    26 to you, paladin!
 Thank you number    27 to you, paladin!
 Thank you number    28 to you, paladin!